Stained Class

-Overview
+Recording

 Stained Class is the only Judas Priest album to feature songwriting by all five members of the band.
-Newly added drummer Les Binks earned a songwriting credit for "Beyond the Realms of Death", and bassist Ian Hill received his first songwriting credit since their debut album, co-writing "Invader" with vocalist Rob Halford and lead guitarist Glenn Tipton.
+Newly added drummer Les Binks earned a songwriting credit for "Beyond the Realms of Death", and bassist Ian Hill received his first songwriting credit since their debut album, Rocka Rolla, co-writing "Invader" with vocalist Rob Halford and lead guitarist Glenn Tipton.

-Artist Rosław Szaybo's cover artwork introduced the now-classic Judas Priest logo, replacing the Gothic Script logo which appeared on all of the band's previous albums.
-Stained Class was the first Judas Priest album to crack the Billboard 200 chart and was eventually certified gold in the US.

 Dennis MacKay was brought in by CBS Records to produce the album.
 His resume at the time consisted mainly of jazz fusion artists and more progressive rock artists such as David Bowie and Supertramp.
 The recording sessions for Stained Class took place in October and November 1977 at Chipping Norton Recording Studios in Oxfordshire.

 "Better by You Better than Me" was a last-minute addition to the album when CBS Records insisted on including something with commercial potential to liven up an album they felt had a very dark and sinister tone.
 The song was recorded with producer James Guthrie separately from the rest of the album, as MacKay had moved on to other projects and was no longer available.
 The band was reportedly so impressed with Guthrie's production on "Better by You Better than Me" that they asked him to produce their next album, Killing Machine.

+Musical Style

+Stained Class, while retaining elements of the slower Heavy Metal style the band played on their first two albums, represented a shift in the band's style.
+The opening track "Exciter" is regarded as an important early influence on Thrash Metal, while the album as a whole is regarded as a significant influence on the New Wave of British Heavy Metal.

+Cover Art

+Artist Rosław Szaybo's cover artwork introduced the now-classic Judas Priest logo, replacing the Gothic Script logo which appeared on the band's previous two albums.

+Release

+Stained Class as released on February 10, 1978.
+The album peaked at No. 27, slightly lower than their previous album, Sin After Sin, while also being the first Judas Priest album to crack the Billboard 200 chart and was eventually certified gold in the US.